iterative/dvc.org/content/docs/command-reference/params/diff.md

 > Parameter dependencies are defined with the `-p` option in `dvc run`.
 See also
 > `dvc params`.

-Run without arguments, this command compares parameters currently present in the
+Without arguments, this command compares parameters currently present in the
 <abbr>workspace</abbr> (uncommitted changes) with the latest committed version.

 Supported parameter _value_ types are: string, integer, float, and arrays.
 DVC